Ehlinger’s 4 TD passes lead No. 10 Texas over Louisiana Tech

 Louisiana Tech: The Bulldogs (0-1) needed senior quarterback J’Mar Smith and his top playmaker, Adrian Hardy, to have big games and neither could deliver against a swarming Texas defense.
 Smith was under regular pressure and missed some open looks, most notably a wild pass in the first half that missed an easy touchdown when the game was still close.
 Hardy didn’t have a catch in the first half.

+“Poor Adrian, that guy is going to have bruises all over his body the way he got tackled tonight,” Bulldogs coach Skip Holtz said.
+“They weren’t going to let him free.”

-Texas: The Longhorns defense had eight new starters from a year ago and got off to a good start behind a dominant effort with so many fresh faces.
+Texas: The Longhorns had eight new starters on defense from a year ago and got off to a good start behind a dominant effort with so many fresh faces.
 Texas used a mix of looks that even included eight defensive backs on some plays, and forced three turnovers.
 Refine that scheme, and having that kind of coverage speed all over the field could have a big impact when Big 12 play starts.

 POLL IMPLICATIONS